 Bullying UK: a website aimed at providing guidance and support in regards to bullying.

 Vodafone Digital Parenting: Vodafone have got together with a range of industry experts to provide you with helpful information and guidance on a range of e-safety topics.
-They also produce content at this link.

 SIP Benchmark looks at the tools available for parents across Europe to assist them in the protection of children who are on-line.
 It looks at each tool (piece of software) and ranks it according to its functionality, effectiveness and usability.